joggink/jquerymobiledropdown/readme.md

   $('#nav-main ul').mobileSelect({
     autoHide: true, // Hide the ul automatically
     defaultOption: "Go to...", // The default select option
-    deviceWidth: 480 // The select will be added for screensizes smaller than this });
+    deviceWidth: 480, // The select will be added for screensizes smaller than this
+    className: 'mobileselect' // The class name applied to the select element });

 })